 Gavin Kealey QC and Sushma Ananda secure victory for insurers in latest COVID BI dispute

 Supreme Court gives landmark judgment in COVID-19 business interruption test case appeal: 7KBW team acts for MS Amlin

 Gavin Kealey QC quoted in The Financial Times and by Law 360 in the FCA “Business Interruption” Supreme Court Appeal

 Latest COVID-19 judgment: Gavin Kealey QC and Keir Howie secure summary dismissal of business interruption claim

-Gavin Kealey is not only known for his considerable expertise in acting as Counsel in domestic and international arbitrations but he also has a well-established practice as an arbitrator.
-He is a Fellow of the Chartered Institute of Arbitrators, a member of JAMS International, the KLRCA, the LCIA and an ICC arbitrator.
+Gavin Kealey is not only known for his considerable expertise in acting as Counsel in domestic and international arbitrations but he also has a well-established practice as an Arbitrator.
+He is a Fellow of the Chartered Institute of Arbitrators, a fellow of the AIAC (Malaysia) member of JAMS International, the LCIA and an ICC Arbitrator.
 His appointments cannot be described with any great particularity in view of the confidentiality of the process.

 Lecturer in Laws, King’s College, London University (Contract, Evidence, Jurisprudence).

 Assistant Recorder of the Crown Court, 1999; Recorder (Crown Court Judge) 2000 – 2010.